williamouyang/okta.github.io/_source/docs/api/resources/users.md

 #### List Users with Search
 {:.api .api-operation}

-> Listing users with search is Beta.
-Changes may occur that break the current implementation.
-Don't use this feature in production.
+> Listing users with search is an Early Access feature which you can request from Okta Support.
+It's been tested to the same level as Generally Available (GA) features, so you  can use it in a production environment.

 Searches for user by the properties specified in the search parameter (case insensitive).